tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 # Why DataFlow?

 There are many other data loading solutions for deep learning.
-Here we explain why you may want to use Tensorpack DataFlow for your own good:
+Here we explain why you may want to use Tensorpack DataFlow:
 **it's easy, and fast (enough)**.

 ### How Fast Do You Actually Need?